ropensci/cffr/README.md

 cff_validate(test)
 #>
 #> cff_validate results-----
 #> Congratulations!
-This cffr object is valid
+This cff object is valid
 ```

 By default most often from within your package folder you’ll simply run